-Though I moved my tent last night to a spot I thought was away from sharp locust tree needles, I was still afraid I could poke holes into my inflatable sleep pad.
-The night turned chilly, and I didn’t want to wake up and find myself on a flattened pad.
+Though I moved my tent last night to a spot I thought was away from sharp locust tree needles, I was still afraid I might poke holes into my inflatable sleep pad.
+The night turned chilly, and I didn’t want to wake up to find myself on a flattened pad.

-Thankfully, that didn’t turn out to be the case.
+Thankfully, that didn’t happen.
 I stayed warm and cozy.

 |Date||Thursday, March 28, 2019|